sighupio/permission-manager/docs/how-to-contribute.md

 make development-down
 ```

-### Approach B: Build Docker Image and deploy it on kind
+### Approach B: Build Docker Image and deploy it to kind

 #### TL;DR
 ```